paulmarcelinbejan/ValidaThor/README.md

 	.registerObjectValidathor(new ObjectValidathor())
-	.registerValidathor(new StringValidathor()) // register single validathor, it can be called multiple times .registerValidathors(List.of(new StringValidathor(), new PersonValidathor())) // register multiple validathors .registerValidathorParametrizedType(new ListValidathor()) // register single validathor parametrized type, it can be called multiple times
+	.registerValidathor(new StringValidathor()) // register single validathor, it can be called multiple times .registerValidathors(List.of(new StringValidathor(), new PersonValidathor())) // register multiple validathors .registerValidathorParameterizedType(new ListValidathor()) // register single validathor parameterized type, it can be called multiple times
-	.registerValidathorsParametrizedType(List.of(new ListValidathor(), new MapValidathor())) // register multiple validathors of parametrized type
+	.registerValidathorsParameterizedType(List.of(new ListValidathor(), new MapValidathor())) // register multiple validathors of parameterized type
 	.useCompatibleValidathorIfSpecificNotPresent(false) // if true, an object can be validated by a compatible Validathor if the specific is not registered.
 	.registerSkipBeforeValidationProcessor(skipBeforeValidationProcessor)
 	.registerSkipAfterValidationProcessor(skipAfterValidationProcessor)